-Computers available for public use at the Sharon Public Library include 2 public-access catalog terminals, located in the main lobby; and 4 WiFi-enabled laptops plus 4 multi-use Internet workstations, located in the Reference Room.
-Additional computers intended for the use of children are available in the Children's Room.
+Computers available for public use at the Sharon Public Library include 2 public-access catalog terminals, located in the main lobby; and 8 multi-use Internet workstations (4 desktops and 4 laptops), located in the Reference Area.
+Additional computers intended for the use of children are available in the Children's Department.

 Rules for the Use of Public-Access Computers